Health and safety impacts of AUD: What to know

 Mental Health

-However, regular, heavy drinking interferes with chemicals in the brain that are vital for good mental health.
+Regular heavy drinking interferes with chemicals in the brain that are important for good mental health.
 So while we might feel relaxed after a drink, in the long run, alcohol can lead to feelings of depression and anxiety, and make stress harder to deal with.
 Alcohol use disorder is also associated with suicidal behaviors.

 Heart